Volunteering at The Dell Cheetah Centre

 The volunteer programme at the Dell Cheetah Centre has been running since July 2008 and is a unique experience which allows you to get up close and personal with our cheetahs, whilst learning about the African wildlife and the importance of conservation in the 21st century.
-The maximum number of volunteers is limited to 8 so that all of them can get plenty of interaction with the cheetahs and the other animals.
+The maximum number of volunteers is limited to 8.

 You will find the programme interesting, challenging, fun and rewarding, and the more you put into the experience the more you will gain from it.
 Your role as a volunteer is vital in allowing us to continue with our breeding and reintroduction work, and the vast majority of the volunteering fee is put straight back into the project.
 The rest of the it is used to cover your board and lodging costs.